oddwonout10/jbcnclassenakb/README.md

 - Install requirements: `pip install -r ingestion/requirements.txt` (requires system Tesseract + Poppler for OCR fallbacks).
 - Ensure `.env` contains Supabase credentials and `SUPABASE_STORAGE_BUCKET` if you customise the bucket name.
 - Drop new circulars into `data/circulars/`; run `python -m ingestion.ingest_documents` to upload files, deduplicate via SHA-256, extract text, create embeddings, and populate Supabase.
+Layout-aware chunking and highlight extraction run by default—use `INGESTION_USE_STRUCTURED_CHUNKING=false` or the `--no-structured` flag to fall back to legacy windowing if required.
 - Parse the yearly calendar into structured events with `python -m ingestion.calendar_events`; this populates `calendar_events` so Q&A can reason about holiday ranges and reopen dates.
+- Run the regression harness with `python backend/scripts/evaluate_baseline.py --backend-url http://127.0.0.1:8000 --limit 25 --expectations backend/evaluation/expectations_baseline.json`.
+The script now adds manual high-value questions (contact, deadlines) and exits non-zero if mismatches or request errors occur; pass `--no-fail` to collect metrics without failing CI.

 ## Core Stack